membraneframework/membrane_tutorials/broadcasting/01_RTMP_Introduction.md

-We are glad you have decided to continue your journey into the oceans of multimedia with us!
-In this tutorial you will be able to see the Membrane in action - as we will prepare a solution responsible for converting the incoming RTMP stream into an HLS stream, ready to be easily served on the internet.

 ## What do we want to achieve?

 Imagine that we need to build a video streaming platform.
 That means - we want a particular system user, the streamer, to stream its multimedia on a server, where it will be available for other participants - the viewers.